scaarup/home-assistant-backup/README.md

 # home-assistant-backup
 This script is meant to run on a server external to where you are running Home Assistant.
 By design, this script is meant to be run once daily.
-It will, via the Supervisor API, create a snapshot and download it to where you are running this script.
-According to configuration it will keep x amount of snapshots on Home Assistant and clean up older ones.
+It will, via the Supervisor API, create a backup and download it to where you are running this script.
+According to configuration it will keep x amount of backups on Home Assistant and clean up older ones.

 ## Installation
 Hop on your Linux og Mac (havn't tried on Windows).